kyma-project/community/sig-and-wg/sig-core/proposals/common-libraries.md

 However, the `pkg` directory is used mainly for public libraries.
 They can be used internally by your application but also by external projects.
 This is an informal contract between you and the external users of your code.

-In Go, there is an ability to hide code using internal directories.
+In Go, there is a possibility to hide code using internal directories.
 If you put your code in an `internal` directory, no external project will be able to import that code.
-Initially, the idea was to put our private libraries in `kyma/internal/pkg/{private_libs}` but we consolidated all project to one repository, so there is no option to vendor such libraries in our project.
+Initially, the idea was to put our private libraries in `kyma/internal/pkg/{private_libs}` but we consolidated all the project to one repository, so there is no option to vendor such libraries in our project.
 In this case, when we execute the `dep ensure` command, we receive such error:
 ```
 use of internal package  kyma/internal/pkg/http not allowed
 ```